Yardie-/truetype_Arduino/README.md

 - Read TrueType files ('cmap' format4).
 - Write any string to the user's framebuffer.
+- Supports "Simple glyphs" and part of "Compound glyphs".
 - Set font size, position, color, spacing, Rotate.
 - Centered and right aligned strings.
 By getting the length of the string.
 - Read the 'kern' table (format0) and kerning.